 Feb.
-3, 1836 – William Barrett Travis, who lived in the early Alabama towns of Sparta and Claiborne, arrived at the Alamo with 18 men.
+3, 1836 – William Barrett Travis, who’d lived at Sparta and Claiborne in Alabama, arrived at the Alamo with 18 men.

 Feb.
 3, 1842 - Alabama author Sidney Lanier was born in Macon, Ga.

 Feb.
-3, 1857 – Early Conecuh County, Ala. teacher, lawyer and judge Henry Franklin Stearns died at Claiborne, Ala.
+3, 1857 – Early Conecuh County teacher, lawyer and judge Henry Franklin Stearns died at Claiborne.